Eliminate These 3 Foot Issues with Surgery | Ask a Ballantyne Podiatrist

 A neuroma is a pinched nerve that causes shooting pain on the sole of the foot.
 When not cared for quickly, a neuroma can actually create permanent nerve damage to the foot.
 Surgery for this problem is easy and only requires a small incision through which the damaged nerve is cut and removed.

-If you deal with bunions, hammertoes, neuromas or another chronically painful foot issue, contact our Concord podiatrist today to get an appointment that fits into your busy schedule.
+If you deal with bunions, hammertoes, neuromas or another chronically painful foot issue, contact our Ballantyne podiatrist today to get an appointment that fits into your busy schedule.